Student Health and Counseling Center

 - Builds advocacy, collaboration, and leadership skills.

-- Students work closely with staff, faculty, and other student members to solve prevalent issues related to health, wellness, and services provided at the Student Health and Counseling Center.
+- Students work closely with staff, faculty, and fellow students to address prevalent issues related to health, wellness, and services offered at the Student Health and Counseling Center.